Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Numerical Tests

 \subsubsection{One-dimensional example}

-Equations \cref{eq:darcy1} and \cref{eq:darcy2} are tested in one dimension over the interval $[0,\pi]$ with Dirichlet boundary conditions in a grid of 128 cells.
+Equations \cref{eq:darcy1} are tested in one dimension over the interval $[0,\pi]$ with Dirichlet boundary conditions in a grid of 128 cells.
 The model in one-dimensional form with forcing terms reads

 Method of manufactured solutions requires to set the solutions $u$ and $v$.
-In addition we also choose non trivial coefficients $m_u$ and $m_v$.
-In Dual-Porosity $\beta$ represents the (physical) \textit{transfer coefficient}, but here is used as a synthetic parameter to study the efficiency of the proposed algorithms.
-We remark that $\beta$ controls the coupling between the two equations but also the dominance of diagonals in the discretised system.
-For the mentioned functions we choose
+In addition, we also choose non-trivial coefficients $m_u$ and $m_v$. $\beta$ represents the so-called transfer coefficient, but here, it is mainly used to study the efficiency of the proposed algorithms for increasingly coupled and ill-conditioned cases. $\beta$, in fact, controls the coupling between the two equations and the dominance of diagonals in the discretised system.
+For the mentioned functions, we choose

 The values for Dirichlet boundary conditions are derived by evaluating $u$ and $v$ in $x=0$ and $x=\pi$.
 The forcing terms $f_1$ and $f_2$ are derived by substituting $u$, $v$, $m_u$ and $m_v$ in the model.